Gallo9923/mage-arena/README.md

 2. Log in with the previously created user
 3. Play a match
   - Move with the W, A, S, D keys +
-  - Click on screen to attack with a spell
+  - Click on the screen to attack with a spell
   - Press the ESC key to pause the game
   - Press the ESC key to unpause the game
-  - Save the match on pause menu
+  - Save the match on the pause menu
 4. Access the rest of the app

 ## Features